Nova Blanco-Rico

 About me

 Before attending USC, I was a local reporter at the Press-Enterprise/Southern California News Group.
-I was covering local cities between Norco, CA and Temecula, CA, as well as the school districts in these areas.
+I covered cities and school districts in Southern California.

 In 2022, I interned at Los Angeles Magazine, managing story budgets and writing articles that catered to L.A.'s diverse community.
 I also interned for EdSource, collaborating with other reporters on integral educational reporting.